By Christopher Brown of OCDCarCare.com

 What is the main purpose of washing microfiber?

-“To get it clean!” everyone will obviously and immediately blurt out, with a half laugh.
+“To get it clean!” everyone will obviously and immediately blurt out, half laughing.

 Yes this is absolutely true.
 However, microfiber pile functions optimally when unclogged and statically charged.
 Because Microfiber’s most significant and prized trait is clinging onto particles or liquids and holding onto them.